-Business Impact Analysis (BIA), and respective recovery strategies have been concluded, the next phase of continuity planning is documenting, how to respond to, and recover the business from an incident, disaster, or crisis:
+Business Impact Analysis, and respective recovery strategies have come into play the next phase of continuity planning is documenting, how to recover the business from an incident, disaster or crisis:

 A BCP is a document containing the recovery timeline methodology, test validated documentation, procedures, and action instructions developed specifically for use in restoring organization operations in the event of a declared disaster.
 To be effective, the Business Continuity Plans also require testing, skilled personnel, access to vital records, and alternate recovery resources including facilities.

 Properly written, a BCP is a collection of procedures and information which has been developed, compiled and maintained in readiness for use in the event of an emergency or disaster.
 This would include the elements of a disaster recovery plan (DRP).

 Continuity of business